anas-awadalla/Autonomous-Driving-Deep-Neural-Network/README.md

 # Autonomous-Driving-Deep-Neural-Network

-Implementing a deep neural network trained using AirSim driving simulation image frames to predict steering angle based on the road situation.
-Using Tensorflow backend and ----- .
+Trained a deep neural network model using AirSim driving simulation image frames to predict steering angle based on the road situation and last known steering angle.
+Implemented with Tensorflow backend through Keras.